rust-lang/rfcs/text/0000-inline-asm.md

 Let us assume that the register allocator has chosen to allocate `x` in the `ax` register.
 The `h` modifier will emit the register name for the high byte of that register and the `b` modifier will emit the register name for the low byte.
 The asm code will therefore be expanded as `mov ah, al` which copies the low byte of the value into the high byte.

+If you use a smaller data type (e.g. `u16`) with an operand and forget the use template modifiers, the compiler will emit a warning and suggest the correct modifier to use.

 ## Options